 Energy & Climate

-In 2011, Residence Services kicked-off a comprehensive energy-saving project in the residence halls to make the buildings more energy efficient.
+In 2011, University Housing kicked-off a comprehensive energy-saving project in the residence halls to make the buildings more energy efficient.
 As part of Kent State University's commitment to reduce the residence halls' energy consumption 20% by 2014, several new building retrofits have been installed and will be visible for students.

 Perhaps the most visible upgrades have taken place at Dunbar, Prentice, Verder, Lake, and Olson Halls as new windows were installed to provide more effective containment of the building's desired temperature.
 During those long Ohio winters, the heating system will be able to conserve more by working less to maintain a comfortable atmosphere for residents.